anthonysecco/WiCAN-Ford-Transit/README.md

 - Door Ajar (Driver, Passenger, Side, Cargo)
 - Lock / Unlock Commands

-For more information visit [Ford Transit Door Interface](https://github.com/anthonysecco/ford-transit-door-interface).
+For more information visit my other project: [Ford Transit Door Interface](https://github.com/anthonysecco/ford-transit-door-interface).

 ## 🧑‍💻 Ford Transit Entities Available

-> Testing was performed on a 2021 Ford Transit AWD 3.5L EcoBoost (North America).
+The following are entities that can be made available to Home Assistant.
+Testing was performed on a 2021 Ford Transit AWD 3.5L EcoBoost (North America).

 | Entity                          | Type            | Unit  | Source   | Sug.
 Refresh | Tier |
 | :------------------------------ | :-------------- | :---- | :------- | :----------- | :--- |